c0rdis/c0rdis.github.io/source/about/index.markdown

 sharing: false
 footer: false
 ---
-Alexander is a passionate Security Expert for over 5 years, always looking towards new challenges and opportunities to learn something new.
+Alexander is a passionate Security Expert for (formally) over 5 years, always looking towards original challenges and opportunities to learn something new.
 He is a founder of <a href="defcon-moscow.org">Defcon Moscow</a> group and current leader of <a href="https://www.owasp.org/index.php/Russia">OWASP Russia</a> Local Chapter.
 His special interest is in the field of applied cryptography and in what is called "ethical hacking".

 For feedback or any requests please e-mail: <a href="mailto:alexander@antukh.com" rel="me">alexander@antukh.com</a>